thosgood/this-weeks-finds/markdown/151-200/week196.md

 universe was so compressed that they interacted vigorously with other forms of matter.
-But around a second after the Big Bang, the density of the universe decreased to about 400,000 times that of water, and neutrinos \"decoupled\" from other matter.
+But around a second after the Big Bang, the density of the universe decreased to about 400,000 times that of water, and neutrinos "decoupled" from other matter.

 Since these neutrinos were not reheated by nucleosynthesis, they should now be cooler than the cosmic microwave background radiation - about 2